-NuGet Server is basically a wrapper of the NuGet.Server package, but installed through a wizard.
-NuGet Server is distributed with its own web server, why you don't need IIS installed.
+NuGet Server acts as a wrapper of the NuGet.Server package, but installed through a wizard.
+NuGet Server is distributed with its own web server, you don't need IIS installed.

-A fully functional NuGet server you install as a Windows service.
-Purchase, download and double click the installer.
-Our wizard will guide you through the rest.
-To start serving your packages, simply place your NuGet packages in the Packages folder and start supporting NuGet in your company today!
+A fully functional NuGet server that can be installed as a Windows service.
+Purchase, download, and double click the installer; our wizard will guide you through the rest.
+To start serving your packages, simply place your NuGet packages in the Packages folder!Buy NuGet Server for $9

 This results in a very empty project template.

 Now right click on the References node and select Manage NuGet Packages to launch

 the NuGet dialog (alternatively, you can use the Package Manager Console instead and

 Click the Online tab and then type NuGet.Server in the top right search box.
 Click Install on the NuGet.Server package as shown in the following image.

 NuGet.Server 1.5, you can configure the folder which contains your packages.
 The web.config file contains a new